erosDiffusion/ComfyUI-enricos-nodes/README.md

 - shift click to select multiple
 - shift click to unselect selected in a group select
 - click "capture" to see what is the real order in memory before running (after the first run where images are generated/associated to the editor)
+- scroll up or down to scale a single image selection

 ### supporting nodes I use with this one
 - **Rembg(batch)** -> from https://github.com/Mamaaaamooooo/batchImg-rembg-ComfyUI-nodes.git -> extracts the subject and returns a rgba image